 DVRCV actively encourages applications from people from culturally diverse backgrounds, Aboriginal and Torres Strait Islander people and people with disabilities.
 If you are interested in the role but feel you may not meet the full range of selection criteria, please contact us to discuss your experience and application for this position.

-If you have any inquiries or for a confidential discussion please contact Director of Prevention of Violence Against Women Steph Lusby on (03) 8346 5200 or email firstname.lastname@example.org.
+If you have any enquiries or for a confidential discussion please contact Director, Workforce Strategy and Capability Jelena Djurdjevic on (03) 8346 5200 or firstname.lastname@example.org.

 To apply, email a cover letter and your resume to email@example.com.

 Applications close at midnight Sunday 7 February 2021.

 Previous applicants need not apply.